documentationfor yFiles for HTML 3.0.0.1

 })

 The event is dispatched for each scope before writing.
 Implementations should check the scope before adding the output handler.
-Note that the output handler itself is responsible for providing the correct attributes for the key element.
-OutputHandlerBase<TKey,TData>’s constructors therefore require at least the name as parameter.
+Note that the output handler is responsible for providing the correct attributes for the key element.
+OutputHandlerBase<TKey,TData>’s constructors, therefore, require at least the name as a parameter.

 Attaching input handlers to a GraphMLIOHandler instance